earthstar-project/earthstar/README.md

 Each user will have their own instance of a Earthstar database, maybe in their browser or embedded in an Electron app.
 There might also be some on cloud servers.
 These databases can sync with each other across HTTP or duplex stream connections.

-Each database instance can hold a subset of the entire data, specified by a query such as "keys starting with a certain substring", "keys written after a certain timestamp", etc.
+Each database instance can hold a subset of the entire data, specified by a query such as "paths starting with a certain substring", "paths written after a certain timestamp", etc.

 A "workspace" is a collection of data which is sync'd across database instances.
 It's similar to a Slack workspace -- a collection of related people and data.
 To join a workspace you need to know its unique ID, which is a random string.